The code is hosted on GitHub.

 1. The first thing you need is a GPX file.
 Many tools and GPSes export this file format directly.
 You can convert the data from other formats using tools like GPS Babel or online at GPS Visualizer.
 Due to the way that servers and browsers communicate the type of a file, you will find it much easier of you change the name of the file to end in .xml instead of .gpx.

 2. The HTML code for embedding a google map is pretty simple.
 Here is a simple example.

 3. Download the code gpxviewer-master.zip and save the file loadgpx.js in the same folder as your web page.

 4. Modify your google map page to include the file above.
 Add the following line somewhere in your <head> tag

 Below is a view of this file.
 It is a GPX file that has been renamed to a .xml extension (needed to convince the browser that it is, in fact, xml).
 Here is the actual HTML page if you want to view the source http://okuda.ca/googlemaps/gpxviewer.html.

 Below this is link to another example using the same script but a different GPX file.
 This one shows what happens if a waypoint does not have an html tag within it.
 This file is still quite large so it can take some time to download.

-This software is licensed under the CC-GNU GPL.
+This script is licensed under the MIT license.